Rook Piercing: Pain, Healing, Cost, Benefits, Jewelry, Risks, Aftercare

 Curved barbell piercing ASTM F136 implant-grade titanium internally threaded $16.9, SHOP NOW.

-Implant-grade titanium rook piercing jewelry is strongly recommended.
+Implant-grade titanium Rook piercing jewelry is strongly recommended.
 It is lightweight, nickel-free, and won’t tarnish.
 It’s often recommended for those who are allergic to brass, nickel, and other metals common for jewelry.

 14-Karat Gold